roca/railszor/README.md

 railszor
 ========

-App from PeepCode episode 045 on using Cucumber.
+Application from PeepCode episode 045 on using Cucumber.